How to build a dog bed, or: I finally checked that DIY project off my list of things to create!

 4×2.5 in Waddell Ash Sofa Table Leg, 6 $47.88

-Our project consisted of 3 steps that took about 90 minutes to complete once the supplies had been gathered.
+Our project consisted of 3 steps that took about 90 minutes to complete once we bought the supplies.
 Here’s how we did it:

 Step 1: Attach Legs To Base